Khosmos/EasyLifeNetworks/README.md

 # EasyLifeNetworks
 ===================

-EasyLife for Networks is an idea about create a set of of network tools with easy instalation and configuration
+EasyLife for Networks is an idea about to create a set of network tools with easy instalation and configuration.

 Offer a simple configuration and installation for a very complex enviroment.
 It defines a gateway/server with a lot of features for a medium/big wireless network.